Federal Direct Stafford Loans (Subsidized & Unsubsidized)

 Students who are academically disqualified from the University, attending Open University, or enrolled less than half time, are not eligible for Federal Direct Stafford Loans.

 Complete Exit Loan Counseling within sixty (60) days of the last date of attendance at SJSU.

 Steps to Complete the Loan Process

 Students accept loans on their MySJSU.
 For step-by-step instructions on how to accept loans, view Accepting a Federal Direct Stafford Loan.
-Once loans are accepted, an email notification is sent directing students to complete an online Entrance Loan Counseling (ELC) session and the Master Promissory Note (MPN).
+Upon accepting loans, students will be directed to complete:

-First time student loan borrowers at SJSU must Complete the online Entrance Loan Counseling (ELC) session prior to receiving the first loan disbursement; there are no exceptions to this federal requirement.
+First time student loan borrowers at SJSU must complete the online Entrance Loan Counseling session prior to receiving their first loan disbursement.
+There are no exceptions to this federal requirement.
 Make sure San José State is selected as your school.
-Entrance Loan Counseling may be completed at anytime, however, students cannot proceed in completing the Master Promissory Note (item #3 below) until notified to do so.

 Students MUST eSign the MPN prior to receiving a loan disbursement.
 Under the Federal Direct Loan Program, the MPN must be signed every 10 years.